Adiabatic processes

 Caloric content of a gas at constant volume as a function of specific heat

-The variation of the internal energy ($dU$) in relation to the temperature variation in a liquid or solid ($\Delta T$) and the heat capacity at constant volume ($C_V$) is expressed as:
+The variation of the internal energy ($dU$) in relation to the temperature variation ($\Delta T$) and the heat capacity at constant volume ($C_V$) is expressed as:

 Where the heat capacity at constant volume ($C_V$) can be replaced by the specific heat of gases at constant volume ($c_V$) and the mass ($M$) using the following relationship: